rebekalv/arduino_camera/ttk8/README.md

 Student: Rebekka Alve

 ## Summary
 This project implements a real-time obstacle detection system on an Arduino Nicla Vision using OpenMV firmware.
-It detects dark objects using blob detection, reads distance from the integrated ToF sensor, selects the nearest object, overlays a bounding box and distance on the frame, and streams the video over 2.4 GHz Wi‑Fi.
+It detects dark objects using blob detection and reads the distance from the integrated ToF sensor.
+The information is transmitted as camera frames over 2.4 GHz Wi-Fi, with an overlaying bounding box and distance on the frame, marking the closest obstacle.

+The algorithm worked reliably for single dark objects in many conditions.
+The support for bright objects was removed because of too many false positives (walls, windows, etc).
+For multiple dark objects, the selection was unstable, but working.
+The distance measured was accurate when the target was centered, and not as accurate if off-center.
+The stream had some lag and tradeoffs (grayscale, QVGA, JPEG quality) had to be done to improve streaming responsiveness at the cost of image and detection accuracy.

 <img src="images/green.png" width="400" alt="Nicla vision green">